dsobczynski88/aiswre/README.md

-## Applying NLP and AI to improve quality of software requirement statements using INCOSE Guide to Writing Requirements

-### Introduction
-High-quality software requirements serve as the foundation for the successful execution of software projects, and properly articulating these requirements enables software to be developed in line with stakeholder expectations, budget, and timeline.
-Furthermore, downstream changes to requirements may result in increased development costs, delayed delivery, hotfixes, and dissatisfied customers.
-As such, software teams need to put careful thought into how these requirements are written and who has been included in the review process.

-Typically, software requirements are housed in a requirements management tool in the form of textual statements.
-Naturally, many aspects of high-quality requirements can only be realized by experts and cross-functional team members working on the project; however, there are best practice guidelines as described in the INCOSE Guide to Writing Requirements which, when followed, improve the quality (e.g., accuracy, concision, non-ambiguity, singularity, etc.) of the written requirement.
-Additionally, the INCOSE Guide is well-recognized in the field of systems engineering and thus trusted amongst industry experts.

 This project (titled `aiswre`) seeks to integrate the best practices described in the INCOSE Guide to Writing Requirements to enhance software requirement quality using NLP and AI.
 In this article specifically, a project using `langchain` is described which refines a given software requirement based on the rules described in Section 4 of the INCOSE Guide.

-### Overview of the INCOSE Guide to Writing Requirements

-The [INCOSE Guide](https://www.incose.org/docs/default-source/working-groups/requirements-wg/gtwr/incose_rwg_gtwr_v4_040423_final_drafts.pdf?sfvrsn=5c877fc7_2) is structured around a framework of principles aimed at ensuring high-quality requirements documentation.
-Section 4 of the Guide focuses on rules for individual need and requirement statements as well as for sets of needs and requirements.
-The focus of this project is on applying the rules to individual requirement statements.
-Each rule is described in detail with definitions, elaborations, and examples.
-Furthermore, syntactical patterns that exemplify these rules are detailed in Appendix C of the INCOSE Guide.
-A brief summary of the Section 4 rules is described in the below table.

 ### Overview of the `aiswre` project

 This project, `aiswre` intends to apply AI, NLP, and data science methodologies to improve the quality of software quality processes.
-The initial features of the project focus on using prompt engineering techniques to refine software requirements based on the rules described in the section **Overview of the INCOSE Guide to Writing Requirements**.
+The initial features of the project focus on using prompt engineering techniques to refine software requirements based on the rules described in section 4 of the [INCOSE Guide](https://www.incose.org/docs/default-source/working-groups/requirements-wg/gtwr/incose_rwg_gtwr_v4_040423_final_drafts.pdf?sfvrsn=5c877fc7_2).
 This project was inspired by the desire to enhance the field of software quality with AI and system engineering best practices.
 Application of LLMs bear the opportunity to advance the field of requirements engineering as initial studies have shown promising results<sup>1,2</sup>.

 ### Design description